FC Petržalka: 2008–2014: Decline of Petržalka

-2014 a new era
+2014–present: New era

 During the summer of 2014 was in Petržalka found the successor of the traditional club – team FC Petržalka akadémia.
 This club applied for the 5th division (5. liga) and in its premiere season 2014–15 has won the competition.
 Due to the reorganisation of divisions in Slovak football did't get the promotion at that year.
 Season 2015–16 Petržalka started 5th division horrible – in 6 games they suffered 4 losses got only 6 points.
 But after noticeable serie without loss they won the 5. liga again and promoted to the 4th one.
 In 2016–17 Petržalka started the competition in the 4. liga similar way as it finished the previous one.
 Petržalka suffered the first and only loss of the season in its 27th match which means that Petržlaka was unbeatable for 46 consecutive competitive league matches from loss at FA Bratislava (2–3) until loss at Veľké Leváre (0–1) in the 27th round of 2016–17.
 After 25 wins in 30 matches Petržalka won the 4. liga and promoted to the 3rd division for 2017–18 season.
 Since the beginning of the 3rd division 2017–18 was Petržalka among the candidates for promotion to the 2nd division.
 After unbeaten autumn part of the season was Petržalka on the 2nd place during winter break behind Rohožník with the same point level.
 Decisive match came in the beginning of the spring part of the season.
 Petržalka beat Rohožník at home 3–0 and got the advantage in the table.
 In addition, Petržalka has won 15 out of last 16 games in the 3rd division (they lost only at field of reserve team of city rivals Slovan U21 0–1 in the game, which had Slovan U21 in the line-up 5 players from the first team including former national players Róbert Vittek and Kornel Saláta) and in the 29th round clinched promotion after win in Most 5–0 and return to 2nd division after 2209 days.

 On 20 July 2018 played Petržalka its 1st match in the 2nd division after 6 years and in the first game after promotion reached its 1st win.